 Each session of Camp also includes “cabin time” where campers will meet with similar-aged campers from across the U.S. to play games, dive deeper into each week’s topics, and explore the identities of themselves and others.
 Cabins are facilitated by our camp counselors, diverse young adults with experience in activism, youth development, education and more.
 Meet some of our past counselors here!

 As always, Camp is offered on a fully sliding scale starting at $0 with more information on our sign up page.
 The majority of our tuition payments cover the cost of instructor honorariums (one of the ways we redistribute wealth to historically under resourced communities), counselor salaries, and other program specific costs.
-If you’d like to make a donation to support our full time staff salaries and the associated costs of running a nonprofit organization, please visit our donation page (coming soon!) or email our COO Lauren Burke at Lauren@campequity.com
+If you’d like to make a donation to support our full time staff salaries and the associated costs of running a nonprofit organization, please click here or email our COO Lauren Burke at Lauren@campequity.com.

 CAMP 201: Be a Changemaker!